 U.S. Assistance to South Africa

-South Africa has made remarkable strides toward building a prosperous and peaceful democracy since 1994, but faces many challenges.
-These include slow economic growth, high rates of crime and unemployment, lingering corruption, and a persistent HIV/AIDS epidemic.
+Since 1994, South Africa has made notable strides toward building an inclusive democracy that provides increased opportunity for its people.
+Nevertheless, the country faces many challenges, including slow economic growth, high rates of crime and unemployment, lingering corruption, and a persistent HIV/AIDS epidemic.
 U.S. assistance focuses on improving healthcare, increasing education standards and teacher training, building capacity in agriculture to address regional food security, developing clean energy, and adapting to changing weather patterns.

 Bilateral Economic Relations

-The United States and South African are major trade and investment partners, with total two-way goods trade of over $12 billion in 2017, and more than 600 U.S. firms operating in South Africa.
-South Africa qualifies for preferential trade benefits under the African Growth and Opportunity Act.
-The U.S. and South Africa signed a Trade and Investment Framework Agreement (TIFA) in 2012, which amends an earlier version, signed in 1999.
-The TIFA provides a strategic framework and principles for dialogue on trade and investment issues between the United States and South Africa, including market access issues, labor, the environment, protection and enforcement of intellectual property rights.
+South Africa is the largest U.S. trade partner in Africa, with a total two-way goods trade of $14 billion in 2018.
+Approximately 600 U.S. businesses operate in South Africa, many of which use South Africa as regional headquarters.
+South Africa qualifies for preferential trade benefits under the African Growth and Opportunity Act as well as the U.S. Generalized System of Preferences trade preference program.
+Both governments engage in frequent discussions to increase opportunities for bilateral trade and investment and optimize the business climate.
+The United States and South Africa signed an amended Trade and Investment Framework Agreement (TIFA) in 2012.
 In addition, the country belongs to the Southern African Customs Union, which signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) with the United States in 2008.
 The United States and South Africa have a bilateral tax treaty eliminating double taxation.